italia/spid-cie-oidc-docs/docs/en/entity_statement.rst

 -----------------

-The basic component for building a Trust Chain is the **Entity Statement (ES)**, a signed JWT that contains the signing keys of the subordinate entities and further data used to control the process of Trust Chain resolution.
+The basic component for building a Trust Chain is the **Entity Statement (ES)**, a signed JWT that contains the signing keys of the subordinate Entities and further data used to control the process of Trust Chain resolution.

-An entity publishes an **ES** related to a subordinate, at its :ref:`Fetch Endpoint<Esempio_EN2>`.
+An Entity publishes an **ES** related to a subordinate, at its :ref:`Fetch Endpoint<Esempio_EN2>`.
-The superior entity CAN define the Metadata policy of the subordinate subjects and publish the TMs that it has issued for them.
+The superior Entity CAN define the Metadata policy of the subordinate subjects and publish the TMs that it has issued for them.